Duality for Delsarte's extremal problem on compact Gelfand pairs: Introduction

 Motivated by R\'ev\'esz~\cite{revesz}, we study these problems as infinite-dimensional linear programming problems.
 We follow the approach of Arestov and Babenko in~\cite{AB}.
 Arestov and Babenko studied the Delsarte problem in a particular setting (for series in terms of ultraspherical polynomials on an interval).
 They formulated the dual problem and established the strong duality; this helped them to find the solution of their version of the Delsarte problem.
-In their study of duality, they relied on the theory developed by Gol'shtein in his book~\cite{golstein}.
+In their study of duality, they used the theory from Gol'shtein's book~\cite{golstein}.
 We present the relevant theory of duality in Section~\ref{section:duality_Duffin}.

-Our main theorem is that a strong duality relation holds for a general class of Delsarte-type problems on compact Gelfand pairs; see Theorem \ref{main_theorem}.
-Let us formulate it here for compact Abelian groups.
+Our main result is that a strong duality relation holds for a general class of Delsarte-type problems on compact Gelfand pairs; see Theorems~\ref{theorem:main_duality_G} and~\ref{theorem:main_duality}.
+We note that the method of Arestov and Babenko in~\cite{AB} could only handle a one-sided sign restriction while our development of it can handle two-sided sign restrictions.
+Also, we can consider more general normalization constraints than the point evaluation at~$0$.
+On the other hand, these methods can only handle the compact case.
+Another method, less general, e.g., regarding sign restrictions, but tackling the non-compact case at least in locally compact Abelian groups, is presented in our companion paper \cite{C-paper}.
+Let us formulate our main result here for compact Abelian groups.

 Let $G$ be a compact Abelian group with identity $0$, normalised Haar measure $\lambda_G$, and dual group $\widehat{G}$.
 Let $C(G)$ denote the collection of continuous real-valued functions, and $\widehat{\varphi}$ denote the Fourier transform of $\varphi \in C(G)$.
 By $M(G)$ we denote the collection of real-valued regular signed Borel measures on $G$.
 Denote by $\delta_0 \in M(G)$ the Dirac measure at the identity $0 \in G$.